-The best way to create buyer personas for any business is by creating a customer journey map.
-A customer journey map is a visual representation of all the various touchpoints that your business has with a prospective customer.
+The best way to create target personas for any brand is by creating a customer journey map.
+A customer journey map is a visual representation of all the various touchpoints that your brand has with a prospective customer.

 This is a critical part of creating your marketing strategy.

 Google introduced the moment of truth concept and this really relates to our discussion of marketing channels but it’s important to mention here as well.

 Shoppers can find and interact with your brand through hundreds of channels, both online and brick-and-mortar.
 The Zero Moment of Truth (ZMOT) concepts represents that stage of the buyer’s journey that leads them to find your product or solution for their problem.

 Identifying the specific problem that the customer is looking to solve is critical.
 This is how you define your persona and this is what ultimately affects the rest of your marketing decisions.

 Here's a great buyer persona template from Hubspot to help you create better audience personas.

 The first step when building a marketing plan is to understand and define which business goals are the plan aiming to achieve.
 Business and marketing should always go hand-in-hand - remember that.

 Questions you should answer are: